yw746/hello-github/readme.txt

 git is distributed version control system.
-Git is free software under the GPL.
+Git is a free software under the GPL.
 Git is quick and simple.